 How about something outdoors?
 In 1949, some of the woodlands in the Hamilton House estate were donated to the State of Maine and were transformed into Vaughan Woods Memorial State Park.
 The park has a number of popular hiking and walking trails.

 For something a little larger, consider Mount Agamenticus in neighboring York.
 This 10,000-acre conservation area includes miles of trails, including trails to the top of the mountain (don’t worry; the summit’s just under 700 feet).
+Or head to The Links at Outlook for a round of golf!

 If you visit in winter, you can ski Powderhouse Hill Ski Area.
 It’s not Maine’s biggest – it’s got a vertical drop of 175 feet and a rope tow – but you can boast of skiing at Maine’s southernmost ski area.